uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 There are two web UIs: the user site (Angular JS) and the admin site (Wordpress).

-To run and make changes to the user site (without making CMS changes), you will need Java and Node.js.
+To run and make changes to the user site (without making CMS changes), you will need Java (Java 8) and Node.js.
 Follow the "Development Setup - User Site" section below.

+Note: Gradle will not compile with Java 9

 To run and make changes to the admin site, or to make CMS changes to the user site you will need PHP.
 Follow the "Development Setup - Admin Site" section below.